jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 3) missing UID's.
 These will appear in their respective sections in the output file.

 The sample command line assumes 2018 inventory  is in *2018crf* directory and 2019 inventory in *crf* directory.
-The excel file *GHGComparison.xlsx* will be enerated:
+The excel file *GHGComparison.xlsx* will be generated:

 	(lukeghg) prompt% check-inventory-values.py -p '2018crf/[KPLU]*.csv' -c 'crf/[KPLU]*.csv' \
 	                  -m lukeghg/CRFReporteMappings/300_500_mappings_1.1.csv -o GHGComparison.xlsx -t 20